Cleaning up the Housatonic

 Non-River Cleanup Areas

-- Cleanup is substantially complete at 19 of the 20 non-river areas.
-See link to a Figure showing the location of the areas and the current status.
+- Cleanup is substantially complete at 19 of the 20 contaminated areas outside the River.
+See link to a Figure showing the location of the areas and the current status (PDF) (1 pg, 1.1 MB, About PDF).
 The Unkamet Brook Area remediation was substantially completed in October 2016.
-A Final Completion Report is expected to be submitted in 2017 for the Unkamet Brook Area followed by EPA's issuance of a Certification of Completion.
+A Final Completion Report is expected to be submitted in late 2017 for the Unkamet Brook Area followed by EPA's issuance of a Certification of Completion.

-To date, 158,000 cubic yards (cy) of soil and sediment have been was removed from these cleanup areas.
+To date, approximately 181,000 cubic yards (cy) of soil and sediment have been removed from these 20 cleanup areas.

-50 acres of cleaned up property has been transferred to PEDA for redevelopment.
+50 acres of cleaned up property has been transferred to the Pittsfield Economic Development Authority (PEDA) for redevelopment.
 PEDA currently has two tenants; a two-acre solar array and a financial services company.

 Upper 2-Miles of river sediment and bank

 - Cleanup is complete for the Upper ½-Mile Reach.
-18,400 cy of contaminated material was removed.
+18,400 cy of contaminated material was removed from River sediment and bank soils.

 - Cleanup is complete for the 1.5 Mile Reach.
-91,700 cy of material was removed.
+91,700 cy of contaminated material was removed from River sediment and bank soils.

-Approximately 268,000 cy of soil/sediment was generated during the cleanups through 2016.
+Approximately 290,000 cy of soil/sediment has been generated during the cleanups through 2016.
 The disposal of these materials, along with building demolition debris, is summarized below.

 - On-Site Consolidation areas

-- Approximately 67,000 cy of soil/sediment plus approximately 43,500 cy of building demolition debris placed in the Building 71 OPCA.
-This OPCA is capped, closed and subject to long-term monitoring.
+- Approximately 67,000 cy of soil/sediment, plus approximately 43,500 cy of building demolition debris, was placed in the Building 71 OPCA.
+This OPCA is capped, closed and is subject to long-term monitoring.

 - Total quantity of material disposed at the OPCAs was 245,000 cubic yards.